Alexia Apostolakis: International career

-Australia women's national under-20 soccer team (Young Matilidas) coach Leah Blayney named Apostolkis as a defender to their training camp in May 2022.
+Australia women's national under-20 soccer team (Young Matildas) coach Leah Blayney named Apostolakis as a defender to their training camp in May 2022.
 She joined the 21-player final squad for the 2022 FIFA U-20 Women's World Cup, held in Costa Rica in August.
 At the tournament the Young Matildas finished third in Group A and were eliminated.
 The defender joined the Young Matildas for the 2024 AFC U-20 Women's Asian Cup qualification first round in Group C, held in Kyrgyzstan in March 2023.
 By topping the group, they proceeded to the second round in Group A, which occurred in Vietnam in June – again they topped the group and went on to the 2024 AFC U-20 Women's Asian Cup tournament in Uzbekistan in March 2024.
 They headed Group A, but lost their semi-final 1–5 against Japan U20.
 Young Matildas won the third place match 1–0 versus South Korea U20 to be awarded the bronze medal.

-As the tournament's semi-finalists Young Matildas qualified for 2024 FIFA U-20 Women's World Cup in Columbia in August–September.
+As the tournament's semi-finalists Young Matildas qualified for 2024 FIFA U-20 Women's World Cup in Colombia in August–September.
 By the time the squad was finalised in mid-August, Apostolakis had played 16 matches with the Young Matildas and kicked one goal.
 At that tournament the Australian U20s lost all three group games without scoring a goal and were eliminated.
 At the 2026 AFC U-20 Women's Asian Cup qualifiers in Tajikistan in August 2025, Apostolakis was appointed captain.
 She led them to three victories and qualification for the final tournament, which is due in April 2026 in Thailand.